EU warns of escalating Serbia, Kosovo car plates dispute | Law-Order

 Around 50,000 ethnic Serbs who live there refuse to recognise Pristina's authority and still consider themselves a part of Serbia.
 Hundreds of police officers, judges, prosecutors and other state workers from the Serb minority quit their jobs this month after the government in Pristina ruled that local Serbs must finally replace car plates issued by Northern Kosovo Serb municipal authorities loyal to Belgrade, with Kosovo state ones.

 Borrell called on Kosovo to immediately suspend the re-registation of vehicles in north Kosovo, and asked Serbia to suspend issuing new number plates, allowing both parties "space and time" to find a resolution.
-(Additional reporting by Bart Meijer, Philip Blenkinsop and Fatos Bytyci in Pristina; Writing by John Chalmers; Editing by Josie Kao, William Maclean)
+(Additional reporting by Bart Meijer, Philip Blenkinsop, Sabine Siebold and Fatos Bytyci in Pristina; Writing by John Chalmers; Editing by Josie Kao, William Maclean and David Gregorio)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)